FoxUSA/OpenNote/README.md

 =============
 OpenNote was built to be a open web based alternative to Microsoft OneNote (T) and EverNote.

-Please donate to the project
+Please support this project by:

 Using bitcoins, please send coins to:`15Q2jhnTvxDQm4LvTku68vTzU8j8dcLnLB` and/or like us at http://alternativeto.net/software/opennote/